maxxxxxxxxxxx23/ignavailability/README.md

 Correct as of 2/05/2023 Australian Format

+I came to the conclusion that almost no words are available that are commonly used.
+Using comparing.py I checked https://www.lextutor.ca/freq/lists_download/longman_3000_list.pdf and found these words that 'aren't' taken: naked, almost, where, every, restrict.
+Some of which are locked or are glitched.
+I checked https://www.oxfordlearnersdictionaries.com/external/pdf/wordlists/oxford-3000-5000/The_Oxford_5000.pdf as well and found similar results with them either being blocked by Mojang, glitched or locked.
+Here they are: erect, congratulate, slavery, naked, fundraising, regardless, suicide, citizenship, coordinator, sexy, restrict, substantially

 # Different files
 basic.py checks In game names (IGNS) that are listed in the file when you run it, it will print if available/not as it runs.
 Refer to line 4.